esp32Hydro/Automation/README.md

    - a.
 Instructions for using the app
    - b.
 Calibration instructions for ESP32 sensor values
    - c.
 Instructions for configuring the MQTT and Video URLs
-6. Program to upload a web-viewable program for ESP32-CAM boards
+6. Program for ESP32-CAM boards - Upload videos to the App

 ### 1. Electrical Diagrams
    - Page 1 - Power Supplys